camunda/camunda-bpm-platform/webapps/README.md

 You can now start developing using the `grunt auto-build` command in the webapp directory.
 To shorten compile times, you can specify the project you are going to make changes to by calling `grunt auto-build:cockpit`

+If you are only changing Javascript files, you can set the environment variable `FAST_BUILD` to 1 to further improve compile times.

 If you want to make changes in the camunda-commons-ui project or the camunda-bpm-sdk-js, you have to link the projects via npm: